Firedrake/mpd-tools/README.md

 - -t: timeout (default 300 seconds)
 - -s: shuffle playlist each cycle

+Other parameters should be YouTube (or Melodice) playlist URLs, or individual YouTube video IDs or URLs.

 It will try to keep a minimum of (timeout) seconds of music cued up, by downloading the next video in the playlist, storing it in mpd's archive, doing a microupdate to make sure it's queueable, and queueing